quoll/stardog-clj/README.md

 Most query options are available for configuring as keys in the parameter map.
 When requesting reasoners, use strings or keywords.

+### Query Results

+Results from SPARQL queries are lazy sequences of bindings from variable names to values.
+By default, variable names are converted to keywords, and values are left untouched.
+This can be changed by providing functions for the :key-converter and :converter parameters.

+Graph results are the same as query results, with namespaces attached as metadata on the entire sequence (not on sub-sequences).

+### Transactions

 While there are no update api wrappers yet, there is a macro for dealing with transactions:

 ```